 The fisherman, Dan, was our YKK zipper salesman ... but is now retired.

-Here is another fishing photo ... @NatureIntoAction was targeting Adirondack Park Pike but surely had no complaints when this beautiful Laker took his shiner!
+Here is another fishing photo ...
+Advisor David Alexander @NatureIntoAction was targeting Adirondack Park Pike but surely had no complaints when this beautiful Laker took his shiner!
 Amazingly, Adirondack Park is only 3 hours from NYC ... it's 6 million acres (2.4 million hectares) ... as big as Vermont and triple Yellowstone!

 Back in about 2016, we had our Ladies Bomber Jacket -- someday we may put it into production! -- at an outdoors show in Las Vegas.
 A lot of people noticed that Jacket, and one of the women who was working a neighboring booth borrowed it and sent us this photo.

 Below is our younger son Zack, who is an owner of WeatherWool but not really involved because he lives 2000 miles away in Wyoming.
 Here he wears the first version of our Al's Anorak ... in Solid Duff Color.
-I had to harangue him to get stand for picture before a flight back to Wyoming.
+I had to harangue him to get him to stand for a picture before a flight back to Wyoming.